jfxueX/bash/commands/local/gawk-man-1.md

 In the second case, `awk` attempts to use the text of the program as the value of `FS`, and the first file name as the text of the program!
-This results in syntax errors at best, and confusing behavior at worst.
+This results in syntax errors at best, and confusing behavior at worst.</li>

 Mixing single and double quotes is difficult.
 You have to resort to shell quoting tricks, like this: